Date: Thu, 27 Mar 2014 15:40:19 +0100

-5.2 Proactive Activities
+5.2 Proactive activities

-- raise security awareness in its constituency.
+- raise security awareness in its constituency

-Collect contact information of local security teams.
+- collect contact information of local security teams

-Publish announcements concerning serious security threats.
+- publish announcements concerning serious security threats

-- distribute relevant knowledge to the constituency.
+- distribute relevant knowledge to the constituency

-Provide fora for community building and information exchange within the constituency.
+- provide fora for community building and information exchange within the constituency

-6. Incident Reporting Forms
+6. Incident reporting forms

 omissions, or for damages resulting from the use of the information contained